touzet/pampa/README.md

 ## How to install the program ?

-PAMPA is written in Python 3.7, and comes in two versions:
- - pampa light, which offers preset options and simplified usage for taxonomic assignment,
- - pampa, providing the full functionality of the program, with custom peptides tables and many other possibilities.

-Both versions can be installed either by downloading the source code or cloning this repository.
+PAMPA is written in Python 3.7, and can be installed either by downloading the source code or cloning this repository.

  - downloading, as a zip file: button _code<>_ on the right-hand side of the screen
  - cloning: `git clone https://github.com/touzet/anc_prot.git`

-Additionaly, the full version of pampa necessitates the Biopython and pyteomics libraries.
+Additionaly, the full version of PAMPA necessitates the Biopython and pyteomics libraries.

  - biopython (https://biopython.org/): `pip install biopython`
  - pyteomics (https://pypi.org/project/pyteomics/): `pip install pyteomics`

-PAMPA light requires no external dependencies.
+PAMPA_light (see below) requires no external dependencies.

 ## How to run the program ?

-**PAMPA light** : the usage is described just [below](#PAMPA-light).

-**PAMPA, full version**  has two main commands.
+PAMPA is a collection of scripts that performs all large variety of tasks to handle ZooMS data.
+There are three main scripts:
-- _assign_, for species identifications
+  - pampa_light, for fast and easy species identification from mass spectra
+  - pampa_classification, that is also dedicated to taxonomic assignment and provides a full range of additional options
-- _build_, for construction of custom marker peptides.
+  - pampa_craft, that allows you to build custom set of marker peptides.

-We suggest starting by reviewing the instructions for PAMPA light first, as it covers fundamental concepts shared across both versions, such as peptide tables, format of mass spectra, error margin, handling PTMs, format of output files, etc. Afterward, if you want to use the full version of PAMPA, you may refer to the comprehensive documentation ([PAMPA ASSIGN](#PAMPA-ASSIGN) and [PAMPA BUILD](#PAMPA-BUILD)) for more in-depth details.
+We suggest starting by reviewing the instructions for PAMPA light first, as it covers fundamental concepts shared across both versions, such as peptide tables, format of mass spectra, error margin, handling PTMs, format of output files, etc. Afterward, if you want to use the full version of PAMPA, you may refer to the comprehensive documentation ([PAMPA CLASSIFY](#PAMPA-CLASSIFY) and [PAMPA CRAFT](#PAMPA-CRAFT)) for more in-depth details.

 ## PAMPA light

 This version takes a set of mass spectra as input and attempts to determine the best taxonomic assignment for each of them.
-The assignment utilizes marker peptides from representative species, which are compiled into peptide tables that are included with the code of the program.
+The assignment utilizes marker peptides from representative species, which are compiled into peptide tables and taxonomies that are included with the code of the program.
+The version also offers preset options for organisms choice.

 ```
 usage: python3 pampa_light.py